A triadic approximation reveals the role of interaction overlap on the spread of complex contagions on higher-order networks

-Behaviors, strategies, norms, conventions and other social entities often require some form of reinforcement for their adoption~\cite{centola2007complex,guilbeault2018complex}.
-Spreading among individuals through learning and imitation, their diffusion can be studied as a contagion process.
-Differently from epidemics, however, repeated exposures to the same contagious source (e.g., an individual with a given behavior) are not always sufficient for transmission and multiple sources are required, defining a complex contagion~\cite{centola2007complex}.
-When transmission depends on the multiple exposures being simultaneous, a spreading event needs to be described as a many-body interaction, not reducible to a sum of two-body interactions~\cite{iacopini2019simplicial}.
+Behaviors, strategies, and conventions often require some form of reinforcement for their adoption~\cite{granovetter1978threshold,watts2002simple,dodds2004universal,centola2007complex,Guilbeault2018,romanczuk2023phase}.
+Spreading among individuals through learning and imitation, their diffusion can be studied as a contagion process~\cite{goffman1964generalization,daley1964epidemics,levy1993contagion,hill2010infectious}.
+Differently from epidemics, however, repeated exposures to the same contagious source (e.g., an individual with a given behavior) are not always sufficient for transmission and multiple sources are required, defining a complex contagion~{\cite{granovetter1978threshold,centola2007complex,centola2010spread,o2015mathematical,Guilbeault2018,guilbeault2021topological}}.
+When transmission depends on the exposures being simultaneous{, as when interacting in a group,} a spreading event becomes a many-body interaction~\cite{iacopini2019simplicial}.
+Similarly, in biochemical systems, oftentimes a species needs simultaneous exposure to one or more other species in order for the reaction to occur~\cite{klamt2009hypergraphs,jost2019hypergraph}.